 Brushless Direct Current (BLDC) motors are quickly on the rise in the automotive aftermarket.
 This sophisticated technology first appeared in the mid 1990's and has gained popularity with the O.E. due to higher speed ranges, longer operating life and higher efficiency, just to name a few.

-Brushless motors fulfill a greater range of applications than brushed motors and are more efficient by design.
-This efficient design has characteristics such as quieter operation, greater speed control, increased efficiency, less weight and are usually smaller than their brushed counterparts.
+BLDC motors are more efficient by design.
+This design has characteristics such as quieter operation, greater speed control, increased efficiency, less weight and are usually smaller than their brushed counterparts.

 WHEN IT COMES TO YOUR BRUSHLESS MOTOR NEEDS, LOOK TO FOUR SEASONS - QUALITY, COVERAGE, SERVICE